Downloads for international researchers without TUM employment contract

 Visa and residence permit

-Non-EU nationals will need the Aufnahmevereinbarung (hosting agreement) for their visa application and/or for the residence permit.
-Please refer to our checklist above and find more information about the residence titles for researchers (Section 18d, German Residence Act) in the overview below.
+For detailed information on visa and residence permit please refer to our checklist above (section III.1. and section III.6.) and find more information about the residence titles for researchers in the following overview:

 Aufnahmevereinbarung (PDF, 226 KB)